dell/csm-docs/content/docs/features/unity.md

 ### Topology Usage

-To use the Topology feature user can install driver by setting `createStorageClassesWithTopology` to true in the `myvalues.yaml` which will create default storage classes by adding topology keys (based on the arrays specified in `myvalues.yaml`) and with `WaitForFirstConsumer` binding mode.
+To use the Topology feature, user can install driver by setting `createStorageClassesWithTopology` to true in the `myvalues.yaml` which will create default storage classes by adding topology keys (based on the arrays specified in `myvalues.yaml`) and with `WaitForFirstConsumer` binding mode.

 Another option is the user can create custom storage classes on their own by specifying the valid topology keys and binding mode.